tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Billing Account/Post-paid Billing Account_intl.md

 Tencent Cloud's post-paid billing account provides you with a better experience by extending a credit limit, allowing you to spend within the credit limit for any Tencent Cloud services.
-We will automatically charge the bill amount on your default payment method bound with your post-paid account based on your billing cycle.
+We will automatically charge the bill amount using your default payment method bound with your post-paid account based on your billing cycle.
 You can also make an early payment.
 Once the bill is paid successfully, your available credit will be restored.

 ![](https://main.qcloudimg.com/raw/28a962e9e298808b9abf68e2ebdca00d.png)

 # Post-paid account information
 ## Initial Credit
-Initial credit is the specific amount of credit offered by Tencent Cloud according to a customer's credit rating, which will remain unchanged unless it is manually adjusted.
+Initial credit is the credit offered by Tencent Cloud according to a customer's credit rating, which will remain unchanged unless manually adjusted.

 ## Available Credit
-Available credit is the current surplus available amount of credit within the billing cycle, and you can purchase any Tencent Cloud services if you have a surplus amount of available credit in your post-paid billing account.
-Available credit is a variable, which can be run out of if there is a large billing amount that is to be paid.
+Available credit is the current available amount of credit within the billing cycle, and you can purchase any Tencent Cloud services if you have a surplus amount of available credit in your post-paid billing account.
+Available credit is a variable, which can run out of if there is a large bill pending.

 Available Credit = Credit limit - unsettled amount - outstanding balance - deposit

 ## Credit Limit
-Credit limit is the maximum current credit, which equals Initial Credit plus top-up amount (repayment overflow).
+Credit limit is the maximum current credit, which equals to  Initial Credit plus top-up amount (payment overflow).

 ## Unsettled amount
 Unsettled amount is the total fees for using Tencent Cloud services during the current bill period.